Johanna Larsson: 2008–2009: Grand Slam qualifyings, ITF tournament success

-2009

-Larsson began the year at the Australian Open, where she lost in the first qualifying round.
+Larsson began 2009 at the Australian Open, where she lost in the first qualifying round.
 She was included in the 2009 Swedish Fed Cup team, along with Sofia Arvidsson, Sandra Roma and Ellen Allgurin.
 She recorded a 3–1 singles win–loss record (including a win over top-70 player Monica Niculescu), and a 2–1 doubles win–loss ratio.
 After the Fed Cup, she travelled to South America to play qualifying in two WTA Tour events.
 In Bogotá, she had three wins in qualifying taking her into the main draw where she lost to Carla Suárez Navarro.
 In her next tournament in Acapulco, she was forced to retire with a knee injury while trailing top seed Ágnes Szávay one set down.
 A series of $25k clay tournaments saw Larsson reach two finals, a semi- and a quarterfinal.
 Sge took the singles and doubles titles at the $50k event in Barnstaple, her best singles result in her career until then.
 She then took another singles title at the $25k event in Glasgow.
 The following week, she made the final in Istanbul before losing to Maret Ani.

-2010
+2010: Major main-draw debut, WTA Tour doubles title, singles top 100

 2010 was Larsson's first top-100 season.
 She started the year playing two $25k events in the United States; in the first tournament in Plantation, she made the final knocking out top seed Maret Ani en route.
 She was beaten in the final by Ajla Tomljanović.
-In the second event in Lutz, she made the quarterfinals where she was defeated by Mariana Duque.
+In the second event in Lutz, she made the quarterfinals where she was defeated by Mariana Duque Mariño.
 She stayed unbeaten in singles and doubles throughout the four ties she played in Fed Cup, Sweden won promotion to the World Group II playoffs.
 Unseeded at the $50k tournament in Biberach, Larsson was the winner.
-She captured her tenth ITF singles title in Clearwater, Florida.
+She then captured her tenth ITF singles title in Clearwater, Florida.